 What’s interesting is that this move may also have an impact on Bitcoin or crypto investments at large, says Ben Hunt, a capital market expert.
+Eventually, it’ll direct impact BTC price as per the BTC price news.
 He rubbished the popular belief of a majority of people that Bitcoin would be an answer to avert such taxes on savings.
 In fact, he said that the government’s decision will become a way to criminalize Bitcoin.

 Everyone saying Bitcoin is the answer to taxes on savings … you’re exactly wrong.
 This is how Bitcoin will be criminalized. https://t.co/op0A71Wd2Q